The Choice to Flip

 Take a stand for your Best Self

-Flipping is a skill that you can learn, that is necessary to staying true to your self in challenging times.
+Flipping is a skill that you can learn, that is necessary for staying true to your self in challenging times.

-Flipping is foundational to True Self Leadership: the ability to bring your Best Self to the most difficult situations you can imagine.
+Flipping is foundational to True Self Leadership: the ability to lead from your Best Self in any difficult situation, while learning from the experience.